-Mr. Herron serves as an executive vice president and as our chief financial officer.
-He also serves on the Investment Committee.
-Mr. Herron held a variety of roles at Hannon Armstrong and its affiliates from 1994 to 2005 and was a senior vice president with us from 2011 to 2013.
-He has over 20 years of experience in structuring, executing and operating infrastructure and technology investments.
+Mr. Herron has served in a variety of roles at Hannon Armstrong from 1994 to 2005, and from 2011 to 2013 and has served as an executive vice president and our chief financial officer since 2013.
+Mr. Herron has over 20 years of experience in structuring, executing and operating infrastructure and technology investments.
 From 2006 to 2011, Mr. Herron was the vice president of Corporate Development & Strategy for Current Group, LLC, a provider of smart grid technology to electric utilities.
-He served from 2010 to 2011 and from 2013 to 2014 on the U.S. Commerce Secretary’s Renewable Energy and Energy Efficiency Advisory Committee.
-Mr. Herron is presently a member of the Board of Trustees of Calvert Hall College High School (Baltimore, MD).
-Prior to joining Hannon Armstrong, Mr. Herron served in several financial and strategy roles at the U.S. corporate office of Aggregate Industries PLC, where he established and managed the U.S. financial organization including financial reporting.
+He formerly served on the U.S. Commerce Secretary’s Renewable Energy and Energy Efficiency Advisory Committee and is presently a member of the Board of Trustees of Calvert Hall College High School (Baltimore, MD).
 Mr. Herron received a Bachelor of Science degree in accounting and computer science from Loyola University Maryland in 1982 and a Master of Business Administration degree from Loyola University Maryland in 1987 and has passed the CPA and CMA examinations.

 Mr. Chuslo is the general counsel and executive vice president for Hannon Armstrong.
-Mr. Chuslo is responsible for all internal governance matters, has been the general counsel since 2008 and is actively involved in structuring, developing, negotiating and closing transactions for Hannon Armstrong.
-He has more than 25 years of experience in the fields of securities, commercial, finance, energy and environment, U.S. federal regulation and project finance.
-From 2006 to 2008, Mr. Chuslo was the senior legal and finance advisor to the Assistant Secretary of the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy.
-He has also served as general counsel to EnergyWorks, LLC (initially a subsidiary of Bechtel Construction Company and the Oregon based utility, Pacific Corp and subsequently sold to the Spanish utility, Iberdrola), from 1996 to 2001.
-Mr. Chuslo was an associate attorney for Chadbourne & Parke, LLP from 1994 to 1995, practicing in the power project finance group and earlier with Davis Polk & Wardwell LLP from 1990 to 1994, practicing in the corporate finance group.
+Mr. Chuslo is responsible for internal governance matters and is actively involved in structuring, developing, negotiating and closing transactions.
+He has more than 25 years of experience in the fields of securities, commercial finance and energy development, U.S. federal regulation and project finance.
+Previously, Mr. Chuslo was the senior legal and finance advisor to the Assistant Secretary of the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy.
+His prior experience includes being a legal consultant to the office of the general counsel for AOL, Inc. and the General Counsel to EnergyWorks, LLC.
+In addition, Mr. Chuslo was an associate attorney with Chadbourne & Parke, LLP practicing in the power project finance group and earlier with Davis Polk & Wardwell LLP, practicing in the corporate finance group.
 Mr. Chuslo received a Bachelor of Arts degree in History from the University of Massachusetts/Amherst in 1982 and a Juris Doctorate from the Georgetown University Law Center in 1990.

-Mr. Wooten is the executive vice president, origination and has been with Hannon Armstrong as a managing director since October 2010.
+Mr. Wooten has been with Hannon Armstrong as a managing director since 2010 and has served us as an executive vice president since 2013.
 Mr. Wooten has worked in the energy industry for more than 30 years, and has extensive experience in project development, commodity trading/risk management and project finance.
-Mr. Wooten previously held a number of senior management positions, including serving as president of Duke Energy Corporation’s domestic and international independent power production affiliates from 1988 to 1996, as managing director, origination and operations of Duke/Louis Dreyfus from 1996-1997, chief executive officer of Merchant Energy Group of the Americas (MEGA) from 1997 to 2000, as president and chief executive officer of Pradium, Inc. from 2000 to 2001 and as president of Allied Syngas Corporation from 2004 to 2010.
+Mr. Wooten previously held a number of senior management positions, including serving as President of Duke Energy Corporation’s domestic and international independent power production affiliates, as Managing Director, origination and operations of Duke/Louis Dreyfus, chief executive officer of Merchant Energy Group of the Americas (MEGA), as president and chief executive officer of Pradium, Inc. and as president of Allied Syngas Corporation.
 Mr. Wooten received a Bachelor of Science degree in Business Administration from the University of North Carolina-Chapel Hill in 1981.
 He holds Series 63 and 79 securities licenses.

-Mr. McMahon has been with Hannon Armstrong since 2000 in a variety of roles, most recently as a senior vice president since 2007, and currently serves us as an executive vice president responsible for originating and executing transactions with the Company's government customers.
+Mr. McMahon has been with Hannon Armstrong since 2000 in a variety of roles, most recently as a senior vice president since 2007 and has served us as an executive vice president since 2015.
 He has played a role in analyzing, negotiating and structuring several billion dollars of transactions.
 Mr. McMahon previously worked with T. Rowe Price from 1997 to 2000.
-Mr. McMahon received his Bachelor of Arts degree from the University of California, San Diego in 1993, and is a CFA charterholder.
+Mr. McMahon received his Bachelor of Arts degree from the University of California, San Diego in 1993, and is a CFA charter holder.
 He holds Series 24, 63 and 79 securities licenses.

 Ms. Nickey joined Hannon Armstrong in 2014 as a managing director.
 Prior to that, she founded and served as CEO of Threshold Power.
 Prior to working at Threshold, she served as CFO at ACCIONA Energy North America from 2007-2010 and before that as Managing Director of Investment Banking in the Project Finance Group of Mesirow Financial.
 Ms. Nickey currently serves on the board of directors of the American Council on Renewable Energy (ACORE).
 She has previously served on the Governor of Nevada's Renewable Energy Development Program Task Force and the Legislative and Finance Committees for the American Wind Energy Association (AWEA).
 She was named one of Women's eNews' 21 Leaders for the 21st Century for her leadership in sustainable development.
 Ms. Nickey holds a Bachelor in Business Administration from the University of Notre Dame and a Master of Science in Foreign Service from Georgetown University.